Tensor decomposition to Compress Convolutional Layers in Deep Learning: Introduction

 Recently developed deep learning methods have become another important branch in feature extraction techniques.
-Among all the structures of neural networks, Convolutional Neural Network (CNN) is designed to process multi-way tensor data and has shown its strength in many fields such as object detection, classification, segmentation, etc. ImageNet was the first CNN model proposed for classification tasks and outperformed the previous methods \citep{Pereira12}.
+Among all the structures of neural networks, Convolutional Neural Network (CNN) is designed to process multi-way tensor data and has shown its strength in many fields such as object detection, classification, segmentation, etc. ImageNet was the first CNN model proposed for classification tasks and outperformed the previous methods (\cite{Pereira12}).
 In the structure of ImageNet, the Convolutional layer (Conv layer) acts as the feature extractor and the Fully Connected layer (FC layer) acts as the classifier.
-Various works on designing novel CNN structures follow a similar idea, that is to design multiple Convolutional layers as the feature extractor, and use other types of layers according to the specific tasks \citep{Simonyan15, He16, Girshick15}.
-The aforementioned models are supervised methods, which means all the features from images are extracted on the guidance of specific tasks.
-Auto-encoder is a family of unsupervised learning methods focusing on extracting features from multi-way tensors.
-Stacked Convolutional Auto-Encoders (CAE) was proposed for unsupervised hierarchical feature extraction \citep{Masci2011StackedCA}.
-Recently, deep probabilistic autoencoders are proposed for high-dimensional profile monitoring in the field of manufacturing systems \citep{Sergin19}.
+Various works on designing novel CNN structures follow a similar idea, that is to design multiple Conv layers as the feature extractor, and use other types of layers according to the specific tasks (\cite{Simonyan15, He16, Girshick15}). {In the aforementioned models, the feature extractor, Conv layer, is working in the supervised approaches, which means all the features from images are extracted on the guidance of specific tasks.} {The Conv layer can also work as a feature extractor in the unsupervised approaches, for example, Auto-encoder is a family of unsupervised learning methods focusing on extracting features from multi-way tensors.
+Stacked Convolutional Auto-Encoders (CAE) was proposed for unsupervised hierarchical feature extraction } (\cite{Masci2}){, which uses the Conv layer as the building block}.

+Although deep learning has shown its strength in {extracting informative features from} high dimensional and large-volume data {and applying these features for various tasks}, the model complexity and computational cost are still significant and it is hard to adapt the models to devices with limited computational resources.
+Additionally, large parameter size makes features from deep learning methods hard to interpret. {For example, in the metal casting process, the high-resolution image data ($512 \times 512$ pixels) is collected to detect the defects in the products.
+This problem can be defined as a classification task to distinguish normal and defect products.
+Although CNNs have excellent performance on image classification, model complexity and features interpretability are important factors hindered CNN's application in the manufacturing systems.
+These factors motivate us to explore the possibility to reduce the size of parameters and model complexity for better model generalization and feature interpretability.}